Sing it with me now… These scones are bananas. B-A-N-A-N-A-S.

 (Sorry, couldn’t resist.
 Where’s the nearest Punaholics Anonymous meeting?
 I think it might be time for an intervention.)

-You can also throw in a handful of mini chocolate chips or chopped walnuts, but again, I’m kind of a purist when it comes to these.
+You can also throw in a handful of mini chocolate chips or chopped walnuts into the dough before it’s baked, but again, I’m kind of a purist when it comes to these.

 - 1 tbsp baking powder